Deep Neural Networks Guided Ensemble Learning for Point Estimation: Adaptive COVID-19 Treatment Trial

-In this section, we apply our method to the Adaptive COVID-19 Treatment Trial (ACTT) to evaluate the safety and efficacy of remdesivir from Gilead Inc. in hospitalized adults diagnosed with COVID-19 \citep{nihcovid}.
-Adaptive clinical trials are appealing under the COVID-19 pandemic with limited knowledge on treatment profiles under evaluation, because they are capable of accommodating uncertainty during study conduction.
-As acknowledged by regulatory agencies \citep{fdaguidance, committee2007reflection}, the bias correction in adaptive design is still a less well-studied phenomenon.
-Our proposed method not only provides a solution for this problem to have an accurate understanding of the treatment effect, but also improves finite sample efficiency of such estimators to make adaptive designs more efficient and ethical.

-For illustrative purposes, we consider the sample size reassessment adaptive design with a binary endpoint of achieving hospital discharge at Day 14 \citep{nihinterim, gil2020}.
-Let $\theta_1$ be the response rate in the placebo, and $\theta_2$ be that from the treatment.
-The objective is to estimate the treatment effect $\theta = \theta_2- \theta_1$ based on binary data from two groups.
-The underlying true $\theta_1 = 0.47$ and $\theta_2 = 0.59$ are assumed based on the preliminary interim results in \citet{nihinterim}.
+In this section, we apply our method to the Adaptive COVID-19 Treatment Trial to evaluate the safety and efficacy of remdesivir from Gilead Inc. in hospitalized adults diagnosed with COVID-19 \citep{nihinterim}.
+We conduct simulation studies based on summary statistics obtained from the literature.
+For illustration, we consider the sample size reassessment adaptive design with a binary endpoint of achieving hospital discharge on Day 14. {The objective is to estimate the treatment effect $\theta = \theta_2- \theta_1$, where $\theta_1$ and $\theta_2$ are the response rates of achieving such binary endpoint in the placebo and the treatment, respectively.
+The underlying $\theta_1 = 0.47$ and $\theta_2 = 0.59$ are assumed based on interim results} \citep{nihinterim}. {In this case study, we estimate the treatment effect $\theta$ with unknown $\theta_1$ and $\theta_2$.}

 We consider a two-stage adaptive design, where $n^{(1)}$ subjects are randomized to the treatment group and $n^{(1)}$ subjects to the control group in the first stage.
-After evaluating unblinded interim data from those $2\times n^{(1)}$ subjects, a Data and Safety Monitoring Board (DSMB) makes sample size adjustments based on the following rule,
+After observing interim data from those $2\times n^{(1)}$ subjects, we adjust sample size based on the following rule,